 Financial reports are provided monthly to college department managers and Executive Cabinet members for review.
 Each manager is required to review departmental records of budgetary actions, expenditure commitments, and expenditures to ensure funds are available in the departmental budget before initiating any procurement or personnel actions.
 The Budget Office provides assistance and training to the college department managers.
 All questions relating to budget and reporting should be directed to the Budget Manager.
-Additional information can be found in the Financial Operations section of the Reynolds Intranet.
+Additional information can be found on the Reynolds Intranet.